Metaswitch/clearwater-readthedocs/Clearwater-CPP-Coding-Guidelines.md

 *   Avoid using Boost (or similar) libraries that return special library-specific pointers, to minimize "infection" of the code-base.
 Consider using the C++11 equivalents instead.

 ## Formatting
-C++ code contributed to Clearwater should be formatted consistently using [astyle](http://astyle.sourceforge.net/).
-The particular options we use for Clearwater code are `astyle --style=ansi -s2 -M80 -O -S -G -k1 -j`.
-This enforces the following conventions:
+C++ code contributed to Clearwater should be formatted according to the following conventions:
 * Braces on a separate line from function definitions, `if` statements, etc.
 * Two-space indentation
 * Pointer operators attached to the variable type (i.e. `int* foo` rather than `int *foo`)